vaharoni/devops/docs/WorkingWithPython.md

 ```
 The `--all-packages` flag installs the dependencies of all workspace members.
 The `--all-extras` flag installs the dependencies that come with packages with extras, such as "standard" in `fastapi[standard]`.

 The `./devops` tool must be aware of all python projects and their dependency graph in order to be able to perform build-related tasks such as `prep-build`.
-However, it is not able to run python scripts declared in `pyproject.toml` files.
+However, it is unable to run python scripts declared in `pyproject.toml` files.
 The `./devopspy` tool is designed for this purpose.
 It supports a small subset of the commands of the `./devops` tool - most importantly `exec`, `run`, and `run-many`.
 Run `./devopspy -h` to see all available options.
 Not that the tool is a bit more sensitive to flag location compared to the `./devops` tool.

 In python-based docker images, only `./devopspy` is available.